Updated: Aug 23, 2021

 None of the information in this article should be taken as a claim by Cornbread Hemp that any of our products perform a certain way based on their cannabinoid content.
 This article is purely for informational and educational purposes to help CBD consumers better understand the existing body of work in cannabinoid research.

 Cornbread Hemp’s products are not intended to diagnose, treat, prevent, or cure any disease.
-For information on how our products perform, read the over 600 reviews of our verified customers’ anecdotal experiences with our products.
+For information on how our products perform, read through thousands of our verified customers’ anecdotal experiences with our products.

 What Are Cannabinoids?